Home Compare IMI.L vs LII

 IMI vs Lennox International: Which Stock Looks Stronger in 2026?

-IMI holds the cleaner structural position, with the lead spread across growth and stability.
-Lennox International still leads on profitability and valuation, which keeps the comparison from looking entirely one-sided.
+IMI holds the cleaner structural position, with growth as the main driver and stability adding further support.
+Lennox International still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, IMI is in better shape — its trend is intact while Lennox International's trend has broken down.
 That puts structure and market broadly in agreement — IMI's lead looks more confirmed than conflicted.

 Trajectory Similarity